The Forbidden History of Heavenly Mother

 “Most damaging of all, perhaps, is the moral of the tale: the fate of God’s wife is explicitly exhibited in this narrative as a warning to all women, lest they too dishonour their husbands.
 “These horrifying tales in the book of Ezekiel have proved deeply troubling for many readers—past and present, secular and religious.
 As endorsements, albeit ancient ones, of male sexual predation, exploitation and misogynistic violence, the value systems evoked in these narratives ostensibly conflict sharply with those of the modern West.
 They not only degrade and vilify female sexuality, but enshrine the sexual and domestic abuse of girls and women with ongoing biblical authority.”
 (Stavrakopoulou, Francesca.
 God: An Anatomy.
 Knopf, 2022.)

 These prophecies were written after Israel sought alliances with Babylon.
-When Jerusalem fell in 597 BC, its people were enslaved and exiled.
+After the Babylonian crises of 597 and especially 586 BC, many of Judah’s people were exiled and Jerusalem lay devastated.
 Instead of concluding that their god had abandoned them, Judah’s leaders doubled down, insisting Yahweh’s wrath was punishment for insufficient devotion.
-In their cognitive dissonance, they proclaimed Yahweh as the one true God, exclusive of all rivals.
+Exilic and post-exilic writers increasingly proclaimed Yahweh as the one true God.
 Isaiah records this theological consolidation:

 “Thus saith the Lord the King of Israel, and his redeemer the Lord of hosts; I am the first, and I am the last; and beside me there is no God.… Is there a God beside me? yea, there is no God; I know not any.”
 (Isaiah 44:6, 8)